Academic Accommodation Process

 The guide entitled Minimizing the Impact of Learning Obstacles: A Guide for Professors describes the strategies and academic accommodations that you can apply to create an inclusive academic environment and help alleviate the different challenges faced by students with disabilities.
 It also presents the University of Ottawa’s Policy on Accessibility under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA, 2005), as well as professors’ rights and responsibilities under the Human Rights Code.

-If you have questions or comments, please contact the Access Service by email at adapt@uOttawa.ca or by telephone at 613-562-5976.
+If you have questions or comments, please contact the SASS - Academic Accommodation by email at adapt@uOttawa.ca or by telephone at 613-562-5976.

 Hours of operation